humaans/react-machine/README.md

 ### Concepts

-When you invoke the `useMachine` hook .. returns machine state, send event, context, machine itself.
-Typically you'll use state, send and you can use context in case you're passing it down to other components, it can be useful.
+When you invoke the `useMachine` hook it returns machine state, send, context and the constructed machine itself.
+Typically you'll use state, send and you could use context in case you're passing it down to other components.

-Since machines deal with managing what node the machine is in (name) and can also manipulate arbirary set of data as part of transitions and effects (data), the state consists of { name, data }.

-Context - `react-machine` hook has been built with React in mind state machine hook explain how it's reactive via the 'assign' event.
-Think of machine context a little bit like props of a component.
-It's just some immutable data that can be used in your guards, reducers and effects.
-This is separate from state since changing context e.g. passing an updated prop to your component, which then gets passed as updated context value to your machine by default will not trigger any rerender.
-But it will emit an internal transition with the type of `assign` (which you can customize via machine options).
-This means that as new context passes through your machine, you can capture this event in an internal, immediate or external transition to react to some changed prop to move the machine to a different state.
+**State** - state consists of `name` and `data` (state data).
+Name is the name of the current state node the machine is in.
+State data is any data that has been computed using reducers (and assigners) as part of transitioning between states.

+**Send** - this is the main way you will transition machine from one state to another.
+Send can take the event name, or an event object with key `type` and arbitrary other keys as payload.

+**Context** - context is passed as the second argument to `useMachine` and is not to be confused with machine state or machine state data.
+Context is a little bit like React component props.
+It's some immutable data that gets passed into every machine hook (such as guard, reduce or effect).
+Context provides the best way for your machine to utilise component props in machine's business logic.
+If context changes (or more specifically, any of value of the context object changes), an event of type `assign` and no payload will be sent into the machine, which will evaluate any guarded immediated transitions and any transitions listening to `assign` event.
+This is very useful if you want your machine to change states or update it's state data based on changing context.
+It is also efficient, since context changes that are not relevant to the current machine state will not trigger any re-renders.

 #### Hook